-St. Aloysius postpones luminaries service to April 8 - The Vicksburg Post
+St. Aloysius postpones luminaries service to April 7 - The Vicksburg Post

 “This (the luminaries) was an important one,” she said, adding she was teaching the labyrinth-style prayer to the seniors, who expressed an interest in making a labyrinth and that carried over to the luminaries service.

-Thornton said anyone who wants to purchase a bag for the luminaries service can call the school office at 601-636-2256, going by the school office at 1900 Grove St. or by contacting a member of the senior class.
-The luminaries are $10 each and all proceeds benefit the school.
+Thornton said anyone who wants to purchase a bag for the luminaries service can call the school office at 601-636-2256; by visiting the school office at 1900 Grove St.; or by contacting a member of the senior class.
+The luminaries are $10 each and all proceeds benefit Vicksburg Catholic Schools.

 Ceres Boulevard extension project a win-win for county, future industry